isc-projects/bind9/doc/notes/notes-9.18.6.rst

   broken DS response and :iscman:`named` failed its attempts to find a proper one instead.
 This has been fixed. :gl:`#3439`

-- Non-dynamic zones that inherit dnssec-policy from the view or options level were not marked as inline-signed, and thus were never scheduled to be re-signed.
-This is now fixed. :gl:`#3438`
+- Non-dynamic zones that inherit :any:`dnssec-policy` from the :namedconf:ref:`view` or :namedconf:ref:`options` blocks were not marked as inline-signed and therefore never scheduled to be re-signed.
+  This has been fixed. :gl:`#3438`

-- The old ``max-zone-ttl`` zone option was meant to be superseded by the ``max-zone-ttl`` option in ``dnssec-policy``; however, the latter option was not fully effective.
-This has been corrected: zones will not load if they contain TTLs greater than the limit configured in ``dnssec-policy``.
-In zones with both the old ``max-zone-ttl`` option and ``dnssec-policy`` configured, the old option will be ignored, and a warning will be generated. :gl:`#2918`
+- The old :any:`max-zone-ttl` zone option was meant to be superseded by the :any:`max-zone-ttl` option in :any:`dnssec-policy`; however, the latter option was not fully effective.
+This has been corrected: zones no longer load if they contain TTLs greater than the limit configured in :any:`dnssec-policy`.
+For zones with both the old :any:`max-zone-ttl` option and :any:`dnssec-policy` configured, the old option is ignored, and a warning is generated. :gl:`#2918`

-- Fix `rndc dumpdb -expired` to include expired RRsets, even if the cache cleaning time window has passed.
-This will now show expired RRsets that are stuck in the cache. :gl:`#3462`
+- :option:`rndc dumpdb -expired <rndc dumpdb>` was fixed to include expired RRsets, even if :any:`stale-cache-enable` is set to ``no`` and the cache-cleaning time window has passed. :gl:`#3462`